AdaCore/gnatstudio/docs/users_guide/main_window.rst

   box, boxes linked to it are still highlighted.

-  Enable the :guilabel:`straight links` local settings menu in browsers if you prefer to avoid diagonal links.
+  Enable the :guilabel:`straight links` local settings menu in browsers if you want to avoid diagonal links.

 * Scrolling

-  When many boxes are being displayed, the currently visible area may be too small for all of them.
-When that happens, GPS adds scrollbars on the sides that you can use to make other items visible.
+  When many boxes are displayed, the currently visible area may be too small for all of them.
+When that happens, GPS adds scrollbars.
 You can also scroll using the arrow keys.

 * Layout